yazdipour/notes/notes/interview/Questions.md

 * Keep track of the positions of people in a line.
 (Note that some questions asked are intentionally vague; ask clarifying questions.
 Can we consider this a sorted list?
 I.e. are they allowed to move around or not?
 What does that movement look like?
 That detail matters.)
 * Remove duplicates in this list.
 * Reverse a string.
+* Differences between a Binary Search Tree and Hash Table
+* Write a function that merges two sorted Linked Lists
+* Write some functions that traversed Binary Search Trees

 ### SWE Intern questions (final rounds)